George Orwell once wrote that “a ruling class has got to have a strict morality, a quasi-religious belief in itself, a mystique.”

 It’s all arbitrary.

-The point of the naysayers, I have found when I confront them with this flood of information, is nestled somewhere in the idea that we all need something, or someone, to believe in.
-As the information piles in to suggest that our federal government is either corrupt, or something that we should remain skeptical about, we learn that our state government may be as corrupt, and that our local government is full of incompetency.
-Knowing all this gives us a feeling of being a knowledgeable skeptic, in the time-honored American tradition of being a skeptic.
-When we question the method of operations of the company we’re employed in, or the supervisors or managers that we’re employed under, it hits so close to home that we are made to feel uncomfortable.
+The overriding point of the naysayers occurs in response to this flood of information is nestled somewhere in the idea that we all need something, or someone, to believe in.
+As the information piles in to suggest that our federal government is either corrupt, incompetent, or something that we should remain skeptical about, we learn that our state government may be as corrupt, and that our local government is full of incompetency.
+Learning these details from an informed skeptic might illuminate us, but we maintain a certain level of detachment from it, because we hate politics, and we think most political discussions don’t hit home.
+When we question the method of operations of the company we’re employed in, however, or the supervisors or managers that we’re employed under, it hits so close to home that it makes us a little uncomfortable.

 If we can believe in nothing else, even ourselves, we want to believe that our company knows us, and that they put forth their due diligence into properly evaluating us, and judging where we stand among our peers.
 We understand that it’s difficult, based on the size of our company to always be exact, but we want them to be as exact as humanly possible.